 - Catch basins across the UMAA campus are cleaned and the sewer lines water-jetted.
 Liquid waste is decanted and drained to approved sanitary locations and the remaining non-hazardous sediment and debris is transported off-site for disposal at an approved facility.
 To more effectively handle the storm and sanitary cleaning solids, UMAA constructed a covered storage pad for drying the solids.
-The solids are then loaded onto a dump truck or a roll-off container and transported to a sanitary landfill for proper disposal as non-hazardous, non-regulated waste. - The number of catch basins cleaned and an estimate of the quantity of debris removed is quantified annually and will be provided in the annual report. - No underground storm water structural controls (e.g. hydrodynamic separators, underground detention chambers, baffle-type separators, etc.) were inspected or maintained during this reporting period.
-However, 65 structures were inspected earlier in 2022 and it is anticipated that additional devices will be inspected and maintained in the coming months.
+The solids are then loaded onto a dump truck or a roll-off container and transported to a sanitary landfill for proper disposal as non-hazardous, non-regulated waste. - The number of catch basins cleaned and an estimate of the quantity of debris removed is quantified annually and will be provided in the annual report. - Sixty-six (66) underground storm water structural controls (e.g. hydrodynamic separators, underground detention chambers, baffle-type separators, etc.) were inspected or maintained during this reporting period.
 The schedule for inspection of underground structures is currently being entered into a preventative maintenance scheduling program targeting annual inspections.
 All sediment removed from the cleaning activities is properly managed and disposed.